Chicks & Ducklings

 *Grow to their potential sooner when used with an adequate feed.

-*Apple Cider Vinegar is rich in the vitamins, minerals and trace elements found in apples, especially potassium.
+*Apple Cider Vinegar is rich in the vitamins, minerals, and trace elements found in apples, especially potassium.

 *Apple Cider Vinegar (ACV) won’t work as a “Natural” Wormier it has little effect on worms.